aoenth/InsightOut/README.md

 # InsightOut

-InsightOut is an iOS app created by GitHub@aoenth, @vincentbanguyen, @trackjoy, @HaotianHuang and @UMPUSTEN as part of the SwiftUIJam hackathon.
+InsightOut is an iOS app created by GitHub users @aoenth, @vincentbanguyen, @trackjoy, @HaotianHuang and @UMPUSTEN as part of the SwiftUIJam hackathon in 2021.
 The app allows users to input their mood throughout the day using a wheel-like interface.
 Over time, users can see their mood for the past months in a beautiful, natively rendered graph.

 ## Installation